vbauerster/wezterm.kak/README.md

 ## User Mode

 There is no default user mode provided.
-It's recommended to use [window.kak](https://github.com/alexherbo2/window.kak) in order to have common `window` user mode.
+It's recommended to use [window.kak](https://github.com/alexherbo2/window.kak) in order to have common window interface.